 Alcoholic wine and other alcoholic drinks

 A regular glass of alcoholic Cabernet Sauvignon contains around 115 calories in total, and Champagne comes in at around 78 calories per flute.
 A serving of Riesling will usually contain around 120 calories and Pinot Noir is around the same.
 Moscato, one of the sweeter wines, contains around 127 calories per serve.

 You may think that orange juice contain fewer calories than other drinks, but, a typical glass of orange juice contains around 39 calories.
 That's more than you'll find in our Noughty Sparkling and many other alcohol-free options.

 A can of Coke will set you back around 140 calories, a can of Fanta will add a whopping 160 to your daily intake and if we take energy drinks into account, some are full of up to 280 calories in total in each can.

 The main reason alc-free drinks contain fewer calories compared their boozy counterparts is the alcohol.
 Essentially, it's the alcohol that adds the calories, so, when the alcohol is removed or left out of the process completely, you end up with a low calorie drink.

 How healthy is non-alcoholic wine?

-Aside from the health benefits that come with consuming fewer empty calories, many alc-free drinks also boast an array of additional health benefits.
+Aside from the health benefits that come with consuming fewer empty calories, many alc-free drinks also boast an array of additional benefits.

-For example, The Wild Life Botanicals #bubbleswiithbenefits is a basically a non-alc wine-based beauty elixir.
+For example, The Wild Life Botanicals #bubbleswiithbenefits is a basically a non-alcoholic wine-based beauty elixir.
 It is a vegan, low calorie, vitamin-rich, non-alcoholic sparkling wine that has been made from botanicals and contains 8 vitamins and minerals.
 It's also available in both sparkling nude and sparkling blush.

 The Plus & Minus range of alc-free wine is another great example - it includes high quality grapes and additional grape seed extract, that is naturally rich in antioxidants.